 The Bank of New York Mellon acts as the depositary for the American Depositary Shares.
 The Bank of New York Mellon's depositary offices are located at 240 Greenwich Street, New York, New York 10286.
 American Depositary Shares are frequently referred to as ADSs and represent ownership interests in securities that are on deposit with the depositary.
 ADSs may be evidenced by certificates that are commonly known as American Depositary Receipts, or ADRs.
 The depositary typically appoints a custodian to safekeep the securities on deposit.
 In this case, the custodian is Société Générale.
+The Company has appointed The Bank of New York Mellon as depositary pursuant to an amended and restated deposit agreement.
+A copy of the amended and restated deposit agreement is on file with the SEC under cover of a Registration Statement on Form F-3.
+ADS holders may obtain a copy of the amended and restated deposit agreement from the SEC's website (www.sec.gov) and should refer to Registration Number 333-259690 when retrieving such copy.

 An owner of ADSs may hold its ADSs either (1) directly (a) by having an ADR, which is a certificate evidencing a specific number of ADSs, registered in such owner's name, or (b) by having uncertificated ADSs registered in the owner's name in the Direct Registration System, or DRS, or (2) indirectly by holding a security entitlement in ADSs through the owner's broker or other financial institution that is a direct or indirect participant in the Depository Trust Company, or DTC.
-If an owner of ADSs decides to hold its

-ADSs directly, such owner is a registered ADS holder, also referred to as an ADS holder.
+If an owner of ADSs decides to hold its ADSs directly, such owner is a registered ADS holder, also referred to as an ADS holder.
 This description assumes all owners are an ADS holder.
 If an owner of ADSs decides to hold the ADSs indirectly, such owner must rely on the procedures of its broker or other financial institution to assert the rights of ADS holders described in this section.
 Such indirect holder should consult with its broker or financial institution to find out what those procedures are.
 DRS is a system administered by DTC pursuant to which the depositary may register the ownership of uncertificated ADSs, which ownership is confirmed by periodic statements sent by the depositary to the registered holders of uncertificated ADSs.